Nitrokey/nitrokey-documentation/fido2/linux/desktop-login.rst

       $ cd /etc/pam.d
       $ sudo $editor common-auth

-   And add the following lines:
+   And add the following lines at the top of the file:

    .. code-block:: bash